vanderlee/checkboxfix/README.md

 0. Create a normal checkbox.
 0. Call $(<selector>).checkboxfix('string') on the checkbox.

-Implicit, by "off" attribute, returning empty string when unchecked.
+Implicit, by "type" attribute, returning empty string when unchecked.

 0. Create a normal checkbox but use type="checkboxfix" instead.